andaze/WebCorporate/content/services/recruit-agency/index.en.md

 ### (4) Recruitment outsourcing

 We can start as early as the next day and ensure stable operations.
 Since the service is available on an hourly basis, it is possible to handle a series of recruitment tasks without having to cut out tasks.
-Compared to hiring temporary staff in-house or temporarily hiring an agency, Andaz's professional team is safe and speedy with no training required.
+Compared to hiring temporary staff in-house or temporarily hiring an agency, Andaze's professional team is safe and speedy with no training required.
 Our team structure ensures that no one is assigned to a specific position, so there is no risk of sudden resignations or absences.

 Examples of use